List of Power Rangers Megaforce characters: Gia Moran

 Gia Moran is the Megaforce Yellow Ranger and is labeled as "Miss Perfect".
 Gia is personable, skilled in martial arts, and as intelligent as she is confident.
 She and Emma have been best friends since they were very young, and this has not stopped despite now being in different social circles.
 This friendship is tested by Beezara's spell in the episode "United We Stand".
 Gia seems to be aware of Jake's feelings for her but does not reciprocate them.
 She is the most responsible and focused of the Rangers as well as being very fast and agile.
-Gia will also, at times, act as a secondary leader to the Megaforce Rangers.

 Gia wields the Tiger Claw in battle and pilots the Tiger MechaZord.
 She wields the elemental power of earth and has access to the Land Brothers if the situation calls for it, making them useful for the Ultimate Dino Blast.

 When the Armada begins its invasion, Gia saves some civilians from the X Borgs.
 Upon gaining her Super Megaforce Key, Gia pilots the Super Mega Wheeler Zord.
 In Super Megaforce she gains the ability to morph into Legendary Yellow Rangers.
 Gia returns in Power Rangers Super Ninja Steel and also appears in Power Rangers: Legacy Wars – Street Fighter Showdown.

 Gia is portrayed by Ciara Hanna.